sanjaysingh/staticsites/README.md

 # Static Sites
-A place to house all the static pages
+A place to house the static pages.